Dive Deeper with Leah Carey

 I will help you take a stand for yourself, your desires, and YOUR PLEASURE.

 Lachlan was born with a vagina.
 His is the story of how a boy learned to be a girl, then learned to be invisible, then a lesbian, before learning that he could just be who he was all along, except that it’s still … complicated.

 Lachlan is a 41-year-old transgender man.
 He describes himself as white, straight-ish, monogamish and single.
 He describes his body as a round, cuddly bear.

-The episode was already so long that we moved the entire Lowdown Q&A to the audio extras site
+The episode was already so long that we moved the entire Lowdown Q&A here!